front-end-intermediate/ExpressJSReact-retired/readme.md

 }
 ```

-Coment out the class component and render the functional component to the DOM:
+Render the functional component to the DOM:

 `ReactDOM.render(<GithubHooks />, rootElement);`